exarkun/tahoe-lafs/docs/frontends/magic-folder.rst

     If this is ``True``, Magic Folder will be enabled.
 The default value is ``False``.

-``local.directory = (UTF-8 path)``

-    This specifies the local directory to be monitored for new or changed files.
-If the path contains non-ASCII characters, it should be encoded in UTF-8 regardless of the system's filesystem encoding.
-Relative paths will be interpreted starting from the node's base directory.

-You should not normally need to set these fields manually because they are set by the ``tahoe magic-folder create`` and/or ``tahoe magic-folder join`` commands.
-Use the ``--help`` option to these commands for more information.

 After setting up a Magic Folder collective and starting or restarting each gateway, you can confirm that the feature is working by copying a file into